Larry Scott (sports administrator): Women's Tennis Association

 Scott became chairman and CEO of the Women's Tennis Association on April 16, 2003.

 While at the WTA, Scott oversaw a fivefold increase in sponsorship money and a 250% increase in total revenue.
 This included the largest sponsorship in the history of women's athletics, a six-year, $88-million deal with Sony Ericsson.
 Scott also successfully formed sponsorships with Whirlpool, Gatorade, and Bed Bath & Beyond.

 Prize money increased 40% during Scott's time with the WTA.
 Scott was an advocate for equal pay.
 Before Scott's tenure, two of the four Grand Slam tournaments, Wimbledon and the French Open, awarded less prize money to women than to men.
 Scott successfully lobbied for the increase of women's prize money at Wimbledon and the French Open to be equal to that of men's prize money, so that men's and women's prize money are now equal at all Grand Slam events.

 Among Scott's other achievements was the securing of a contract with Eurosport to broadcast WTA tennis in 54 countries.
 Scott also oversaw new investments of $710 million in tennis stadiums.

-In February 2009, Israeli tennis player Shahar Pe'er was denied a visa, on the basis of her nationality, by the United Arab Emirates.
-Consequently, she was unable to play in the 2009 Dubai Tennis Championships.
-For this, Scott had the WTA levy a $300,000 fine against the tournament organizers.

 Pac-12 Conference

-On March 24, 2009, Scott announced that he was resigning as chairman and CEO of the Women's Tennis Association in order to take up a new position as the commissioner of the collegiate Pacific-10 Conference on July 1, 2009.
+On March 24, 2009, Scott announced that he was resigning as chairman and CEO of the Women's Tennis Association in order to take a new position as the commissioner of the collegiate Pacific-10 Conference on July 1, 2009.
 He succeeded the retiring Tom Hansen.

-On February 9, 2010, Scott announced that the Pac-10 would be considering expanding to twelve schools.
-The Pac-10 Conference officially became the Pac-12 Conference following the addition of Colorado and Utah on July 1, 2011.

-Under Scott, the conference formed a $3 billion broadcasting contract with ESPN and Fox Sports to create the Pac-12 Networks.
-The inaugural Pac-12 Football Championship Game took place in Eugene, Oregon on December 2, 2011.
+During his tenure, the conference expanded to include Utah and Colorado in 2011 and added a football championship game.
+Those additions helped secure a 12-year, $3 billion media rights deal with Fox and ESPN that set the standard for college sports at the time.
+The Pac-12 also agreed to equal revenue sharing for the first time under the new deal.
+On January 20, 2021, the Pac-12 Conference announced that Larry Scott's tenure as commissioner would end on June 30.
+Scott received criticism during his tenure for overspending, including his controversial decision to shift the Pac-12 offices into a multi-story building in San Francisco that cost conference members a total of $92 million in rent over 11 years - a rate significantly higher than that of other Power 5 conference headquarters.

+Commentators assess Scott's tenure as a failure that led to the effective dissolution of the conference under successor George Kliavkoff two years later.
+A major issue was the decision to launch the Pac-12 Network without a broadcast partner, and then fail to negotiate carriage rights with DirecTV.
+Access issues bedeviled the network throughout Scott's tenure, reducing the visibility of the conference.